mmilella/DV-Scripts/readme.md

-# Oracle Analytics Desktop Uninstall Scripts
+# Oracle Analytics for Desktop Scripts

-Helper scripts for cleaning up Oracle Analytics Desktop (aka Data Visualization for Desktop or DVD)
+Helper scripts for cleaning up Oracle Analytics for Desktop (aka Data Visualization for Desktop or DVD) Also a script to kill all Oracle Analytics for Desktop running processes on Mac OS.

 ## Getting Started